 Back to the drawing board then.
 Actually before we ditch the ‘S’ word entirely it has something of immense value to offer us and this emerged in the mid 90’s with the idea of the triple bottom line in business.
 This was environmental sustainability, social sustainability and economic sustainability.
 Sustainability is a three-legged stool is the metaphor and it needs all three to stand up.
 Yes to environment and society but what if we can’t afford it?
 How can we pursue goals that fail to endure economically?
-Somewhere in this lies the key to understanding the permaculture ethics especially the much maligned third ethic of fair-Shares.
+Somewhere in this lies the key to understanding the permaculture ethics especially the much maligned third ethic of Fair-share.

-Full disclosure, I studied economics, not in its pure theory but within the context of sustainable development (yes that tricky ‘S’ word again) I studied economics and ecology at the same time and I have always understood that permaculture lies at the intersection of these two disciplines.
-Economics is about how we meet needs from available resources, ecology is about who we access those resources within an understanding of the mechanism of the living biosphere of which we are all a part.
+Full disclosure; I studied economics, not in its pure theory but within the context of sustainable development (yes that tricky ‘S’ word again).
+I studied economics and ecology at the same time and I have always understood that permaculture lies at the intersection of these two disciplines.
+Economics is about how we meet needs from available resources, ecology is about how we access those resources within an understanding of the mechanism of the living biosphere of which we are all a part.
 So balancing the needs of people and those of the planet; the earth and people care prospectively is the origin of the first two ethics.
-I think everyone gets that, some go further and say screw people, the planet comes first but that is a hard sell in today’s consumer paradise, I think most people are with us on the People and Planet aspiration but the key question as ever is how do we achieve this finely balanced mix.
+I think everyone gets that, although some go further and say screw people, the planet comes first but that is a hard sell in today’s consumer paradise.
+I think most people are with us on the People and Planet aspiration but the key question as ever is how do we achieve this finely balanced mix.

-This is where the third ethic comes in to play and I strongly believe it is the key one.. you can take the first two ethics as read..
-I really want to drill down into what this tricky third one is all about.
+This is where the third ethic comes in to play and I strongly believe it is the key one… you can take the first two ethics as read… I really want to drill down into what this tricky third one is all about.

 Yes it is about economics, it is about choices, it is about priorities and the ‘Fair-share’ epithet doesn’t do it for me.
-It is a handy menomic for sure but it fails to convey meaning and sounds dangerously like a naïve socialist doctrine, leaving us once again with the challenge of who gets to decide what is fair exactly?
+It is a handy mnemonic for sure but it fails to convey meaning and sounds dangerously like a naïve socialist doctrine, leaving us once again with the challenge of who gets to decide what is fair exactly?

-Bil Mollison never explained it that way anyway, fair-share was a late arrival, an upstart if you will, one that could have come from a branding agency.
+Bill Mollison never explained it that way anyway, fair-share was a late arrival, an upstart if you will, one that could have come from a branding agency.
 The real meat on this bone is about setting limits to consumption, yes my friends at the heart of permaculture is the most radical idea of all, that there is such a thing as enough.
-In a world where consumerism is touted as an end in itself and conspicuous consumption is worn on the sleeve one might be forgiven for forgetting the setting limits to consumption bit, I guess this equates to fair-shares but still it goes so much deeper.
+In a world where consumerism is touted as an end in itself and conspicuous consumption is worn on the sleeve one might be forgiven for forgetting the setting limits to consumption bit, I guess this equates to Fair-share but still it goes so much deeper.

 David Holmgren can help us here, I refer you to principles three and four of his set of twelve.
 Principle four being about setting limits and three is about meeting needs, obtain a yield, ‘You can’t work on an empty stomach’.
-It is not in any way selfish to meet ones own needs, in fact it is essential, without breakfast you are no good to anyone, and can’t do a full day’s work.
-Anyone who has been on an airplane knows that in the safety demo they always tell you.. ’in the unlikely event of the cabin de-pressurizing an oxygen mask will descend, take care to put yours on first before assisting others’.
+It is not in any way selfish to meet one’s own needs, in fact it is essential, without breakfast you are no good to anyone, and can’t do a full day’s work.
+Anyone who has been on an airplane knows that in the safety demo they always tell you… ‘in the unlikely event of the cabin de-pressurising an oxygen mask will descend, take care to put yours on first before assisting others’.
 There you have it, you might be a great altruist with only your fellow passengers’ concerns at heart, but at the moment you go blue in the face and pass out you are no good to anyone, in fact you are now a burden to those around you.
 Meeting one’s own needs first is the first rule of survival for all.
 It is not selfish it is self empowering.

 So with these ethics I would also argue we actually put them the wrong way round, from a permaculture perspective the process of empowerment and enabling positive change begins with meetings one’s own needs, whilst ensuring there is still a surplus for investment.
-This reinvestment of surplus turns out to be the key, the thing and most likely to be overlooked.
+This reinvestment of surplus turns out to be the key, the thing, and most likely to be overlooked.
 The reinvestment of surplus is the how, it is the mechanism that empowers us to achieve the people and planet aspiration.

-The rule is you meet your own needs, settling limits and realising there is such a thing as a enough.. only you know what is enough for yourself and this should and can be constantly re-evaluated.
+The rule is you meet your own needs, setting limits and realising there is such a thing as a enough… only you know what is enough for yourself and this should and can be constantly re-evaluated.
 Where we set the line for cappuccinos or shoes is a personal choice and no one should be telling us as individuals what to do.
 However we need to know that if we go into deficit meeting our supposed needs we will never have the faintest chance of being sustainable or doing permaculture effectively.

 Sustainability is the meeting of core needs whilst retaining a surplus for reinvestment back in the system.
 What we do with surplus is what defines us.
-I argue in my public speaking and teaching that what you choose to do with that bit left over after survival is the key decision each and everyone of us makes.
+I argue in my public speaking and teaching that what you choose to do with that bit left over after survival is the key decision each and every one of us makes.
 Reinvestment of surplus in social and ecological ends guarantees a world of constant improvement, an expansion of possibilities, sticking it away in the Cayman Islands for some possible rainy day is the thing that drains the life blood of any system and constantly impoverishes it.

 We were chatting about this on Facebook recently and someone asked what if there is no surplus?
 Then of course the preconditions for sustainability in this case are not being met and changes have to be made, this rule holds true for all.
 If there is no surplus then changes must be made and a redesigning is in order.